PeerTube: Origins and history

 The first beta of PeerTube was released in March 2018 and the first stable version in October 2018.
-In June 2018, only a few months after the first beta, 113 instances are publicly available on the web that together host more than 10,000 videos.
+In June 2018, only a few months after the first beta, 113 instances were publicly available on the web that together hosted more than 10,000 videos.

 In June 2018, as a result of its videos disappearing amid changes regarding the monetization of YouTube channels, the Blender Foundation began experimenting with hosting a PeerTube instance to distribute copies of the foundation's videos.

 In May 2020, Framasoft published a roadmap of the software for the later half of the year and created a fundraising campaign requiring €60,000 for aiding the development.

-Five months later (on October 2020), PeerTube announced that they reached their fundraising goal of €60,000 after a €10,000 donation from Debian.
+Five months later (in October 2020), PeerTube announced that they reached their fundraising goal of €60,000 after a €10,000 donation from Debian.
 Throughout the later half of 2020, PeerTube has added features such as global search, improved playlists, and more moderation tools.

 End 2020, the meta-search engine Sepia Search was launched by Framasoft, allowing a global search on all PeerTube instances at once.
-To-date (2021) Sepia Search totalises close to 800 individual instances.
+As of 2021, Sepia Search covered close to 800 individual instances.

 In January 2021, Framasoft announced the release of PeerTube v3.0 with the help of the successful fundraising campaign.

 The release highlighted peer-to-peer live streaming as the major feature of the release.

-On April, the 28th of 2022, the European Data Protection Supervisor (EDPS) launched the official ActivityPub video platform EU Video of the EU institutions, bodies and agencies (EUIs), based on PeerTube.
+On April, the 28th of 2022, the European Data Protection Supervisor (EDPS) launched a pilot ActivityPub video platform EU Video of the EU institutions, bodies and agencies (EUIs), based on PeerTube.
+The pilot project was officially closed on 18 May 2024, without an official continuation.

+Official Android and iOS mobile apps were released that provide ability to play content from PeerTube instances.
+The Android app, available via F-Droid and Google Play, allows for access from all or a limited number of instances, respectively.
+The iOS app, available via the Apple App Store, provides content from a narrow list of selected instances.